NREL/Universal-Workflow-Language-Interface/README.md

 UWLi (Universal Workflow Language interface) is a user interface for building and modifying UWL files.
 UWL is a data format used to represent high fidelity scientific procedures in a generalized, field agnostic workflow format.

+Learn more about the project at: [citation]

 To get involved in development or implementation or to learn more contact Robert Epps at repps@nrel.gov.

 ![Logo](/Logo/Summary_readme_v1.png?raw=true)

 # Installation
+## Windows
+Clone this repository to your local machine.
+Navigate to "UWL.exe" and double click the file.
+A second window should appear followed by the interface.

+## Python
-The following instructions will allow you to run UWLi without downloading additional software like a Python IDE.
+The following instructions will allow you to run UWLi using python.
 1. Clone this repository to your local machine, then navigate to the directory location using the command prompt.
 Replace "< file path >" with the directory file path location of your clone of this repository.
 Note the command prompt can be accessed through the Windows start menu or through Anaconda if available.
 ```shell
 cd < file path >